Octal450/IT-Autoflight/README.md

-# IT-AUTOFLIGHT
+# IT Autoflight
 Advanced, Configurable, and Extendable Autoflight System for FlightGear by Josh Davidson (Octal450)

-See the [wiki page](http://wiki.flightgear.org/IT-AUTOFLIGHT) for more information and installation instructions.
+See the [wiki page](http://wiki.flightgear.org/IT_Autoflight) for more information and installation instructions.